 You will need to invite two judges who will sit on your senior project presentation panel.
+If you ask a teacher your audience will double in size and you may need to schedule the auditorium for your presentation.
+A judge from the community is highly recommended.
 The third judge will be your Advocacy teacher.

 - Examples of judges could include

-- A community member
+- \circ A community member

-- A teacher
+- \circ A teacher

 - A religious leader

 - A neighbor

 - A school employee (Counselor, Secretary, Administration, etc.)

 - Judge requirements

 - Twenty-three years old or older

-- Non family members
+- \circ Non family members

 - Mentors may not be a judge but can be a guest

 - A letter to these individuals needs to be composed and sent to them; include the following information:

-- Describe what a senior project is
+- \circ Describe what a senior project is

 - Explain what you did for your senior project

-- Explain what the presentation is
+- \circ Explain what the presentation is

-- Explain the need to have judge
+- \circ Explain the need to he judge